JonConnorATI/Donuts/README.md

 # offBeatDonuts
 This is a Cucumber test framework that I've created to show potential employers my knowledge and help anyone interested in UI Automation testing.

 I chose this web site as it has some good features to practice on.
 Also, its a bit temperamental when switching between pages so the tests have to be robust and able to handle behaviour that may or may not happen.
-Its all good practice.
+Its all good fun.

 If you don't know anything about java and selenium, by all means have a look in this repository, clone it and have a play around.
 If you would like some learning resources, this free course on Udemy is where I started [Course Information](https://www.udemy.com/course/automateseleniumusingjava/).